 We love a shopping centre, cafe and play equipment combination and Stanhope Village has two play areas.
 The play equipment in both locations is perfect for babies, toddlers and preschoolers as the equipment is soft – kind of cushioned, padded and squishy.
 In technical terms the ground is soft fall with latex covered foam-padded equipment.
 The first play area is located indoors just outside the Leaf Cafe and has an enchanted forest theme.
 Leaf Cafe does good coffee and food so it’s a win win for everyone.

-North Rock Shopping Centre, 318 North Rocks Road North Rocks
+318 North Rocks Road North Rocks

-This is one of our favourite cafes.
+Pronto North Rocks is one of our favourite cafes.
 In fact we get a coffee from here weekly.
 This cafe understands what it’s like to be a mum – they really look after you!
 We can’t count the number of times we’ve ordered but then been dragged to the play area, only to have them hand deliver a takeaway coffee with a smile!
 They do good coffee, good food and have good options for kids including the little marshmallow and biscuit tea cups which are always a hit!